Posts tagged: containers

 kubectl diff -f k8s/shots -n shot | delta --diff-so-fancy

-Now I can get those changes back that I thought I lost, and apply updates with
+Now I can get those changes back that I thought I lost, and apply updates with confidence knowing what is about to change.

 The Right Reasons To Run Kubernetes In Your Homelab